alekhyagolla01/mlr-house-price-prediction/README.md

 reg.fit(X_train, y_train)
 ```

+---

-### Regression Coefficients
+## 📐 Regression Coefficients

 ```python
 reg.coef_
 ```

-The coefficients represent the effect of each feature on the predicted house price.
+The coefficients represent the relationship between the input features and the predicted house price.

+---

-### Intercept
+## 📍 Intercept

 ```python
 reg.intercept_
 ```

+The intercept represents the constant value in the regression equation.

 ---